David-Seis/SecureYourAzureData/SQLSecurity/01 - SecurityLandscape.md

 <h2 id="02"><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/pencil2.png"> 2.0 Database Components of Computing Security</h2>
 Your role for security as the Data Professional involves being a part of the complete security landscape in your organization.
 This requires coordination and standardization of all teams involved in Information Technology.
 At the end of this course, you'll find a basic Data Security Checklist template, that you can use as a starting point for developing your own standards.

+> In the Modules that follow, you'll learn more about the details of each of these concepts, and have specific Activities to experiment with them.

 <h3>Database Security Process</h3>
 <br>